RNDVOUZ/RNDVOUZ.github.io/docs/getting-started/usage.md

 <img className="mockup" width="180vw" src="/img/mockup/settings.png"/>

 <div className="mockup-p">
-Currently most of the pages for the home screen is implemented, except for the upload item page.
+Currently most of the pages for the home screen is implemented, although not all of the functionality of the pages have been implemented yet.
 </div>

 <div style={{clear: "both"}}> </div>